 Read the full story on sidehustlenation.com ➜

-Brandon Turner (from Kihei, HI) started Open Door Capital almost 4 years ago.
+Brandon Turner (from Kihei, HI) started Open Door Capital over 4 years ago.

 I’ve been called many things in life - “window kid” (don’t ask…), Sasquatch (for obvious reasons), “the world’s most handsome man” (thanks Mom!), but “entrepreneur” was never on the list.